wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/5-exercise-outlook-actionable-messages.md

 Outlook will only render and send Adaptive Card submissions for services & users that are registered in the Actionable Email Developer Dashboard.
 To test the service, you need to register your service.

-Open a browser and navigate to the [Actionable Email Developer Dashboard https://aka.ms/publishoam)](https://aka.ms/publishoam).
+Open a browser and navigate to the [Actionable Email Developer Dashboard](https://aka.ms/publishoam).
 Sign in using a **Work or School Account**.

 Select the **New Provider** link: